ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-15-git-log-command-navigating-your-projects-history.md

 {%- endhighlight -%}

 The log presents each commit with detailed information, including the commit hash, author, date, and commit message.
-You can scroll through the log using your preferred text editor or by pressing the spacebar to move forward and the "q" key to exit.
+You can scroll through the log using your preferred text editor, or by pressing the spacebar to move forward and the "q" key to exit.

 ## Filtering log
 Git log offers various options to tailor the output to your needs.
 For instance, you can filter by author, search for specific changes, or format the output to include only essential details.

-Filter only commits by "Jane Smith":
+Filtering only commits by "Jane Smith":
 {%- highlight bash -%}
 git log --author="Jane Smith"